William Stafford Parsons

 It meets strict compliance, portability and code security requirements.

-Memory reading is designed for systems with little-endian byte order, although big-endian memory reading is functional with similar results.
+Multi-byte memory reading is designed primarily for systems with little-endian byte order, although big-endian memory reading is functional with similar quality and speed results.

-In the rare case when hash table states must be saved after program termination and re-used in multiple systems with varying endianness, keys should be re-hashed during initialization instead of slowing down runtime hashing with byte order alignment.
+In rare instances when hash table states must persist after program termination and re-used in multiple systems with varying endianness, keys should be re-hashed during initialization instead of slowing down runtime hashing with byte order alignment.

 It doesn't use modulus, multiplication or division arithmetic operations.